sonnyp/Disappear/README.md

 # Disappear

-Free your desktop from cumbersome apps.
+Free your launcher from cumbersome apps.

-Disappear is a simple application to hide/unhide applications from your Linux desktop.
+Disappear is a simple program to hide (or show) applications from your launcher.

 ## Install